 This is the recipe we follow traditionally and learnt it from my grandma/Patti.

 *Ragi Flour – 1/3 Cup

-* Instead of Ragi Flour, since it needs steam cooking you can use any Nuts powder or Roasted Peanut Powder for quick version.
+* Ragi Flour needs steam cooking instead of that you can use any Nuts powder like Roasted Peanut Powder for a quicker version.